Cathal-Farrell/WDSS-Final-Submission/README.md

 Vlad:
-- How the website will look with a small diagran
+- How the website will look (colours and the layout)
-- Designing most of the pages using css
+- Designing most of the pages using css and its layout
-- Worked on the pages of the product
+- Worked on the pages of the products
-- Created and used css on the Checkout form
+- Created a checkout form (checkoutform.php)
 - Made the Login/Sign up page function with designs
 - Initial DataBase connection to our website
-- Redesigned pages (About us, login/signup)
-- Connected the products through a database (ft Cathal)
+- Initialised the products in SQL

 Neo: